-John Klein is involved in a car accident with his wife, but while he is unharmed, his wife mentions a moth shaped creature appearing.
+John Klein (Richard Gere) is involved in a car accident with his wife, but while he is unharmed, his wife mentions a moth-shaped creature appearing.
 After her death, John begins to investigate the secrets behind this mentioned Mothman.
-It takes him to a small town of Point Pleasant, West Virginia, where he discovers a connection with the same problem.
-Here he meets Connie Mills, while he continues to unravel the mystery of what the Mothman really is.Written by
+It takes him to the small town of Point Pleasant, West Virginia, where he discovers a connection with the same problem.
+Here he meets Connie Mills (Laura Linney), while he continues to unravel the mystery of what the Mothman really is.Written by

 65 of 83 people found this review helpful.

 Was this review helpful to you?

 | Report this